sacOO7/socketcluster-client-java/README.md

 #### Connecting to server

-- For connecting to a server use :
+- For connecting to server:

 ```java
     //This will send websocket handshake request to socketcluster-server
     socket.connect();
 ```

-- By default reconnection to a server is not enabled , to enable it :
+- By default reconnection to server is not enabled , to enable it :

 ```java
     //This will set automatic-reconnection to server with delay of 2 seconds and repeating it for 30 times